widd/cp-protocol/as2/server/player.md

 ### Send Emote
-Sent to all penguins in a room to show an emote sent by a penguin.
+Sent to all penguins in a room to show an emote sent by a penguin. `se`

 |Argument|Type|Variadic?|
 |---|---|---|